Spotlight on flat lay photography and how to incorporate it in your commercial portfolio

 Step 1: The shot list

-Like many commercial shoots, a good flat-lay session begins with a detailed shot list.
+Like many commercial shoots, a good session begins with a detailed shot list.
 This list will help guide you through the following steps, outlining the different lighting schemes, compositions, and props you want to try.
 When brainstorming ideas for your shot list, you can also create a mood board, featuring inspirational flat lay photos pulled from magazines, your favorite brand’s social media feeds, or 500px.
 You can use an app like Milanote for shot list templates and an organized workflow.

 In addition to writing down the specific shots you want (close-ups, wide shots, hand-in-frame, and so on), you might also want to create a series of sketches to provide a visual reference point.
 “When you begin actually setting up your items on the day of the shoot, you’ll want to have a guide,” the 500px team explains.
 Your drawings don’t have to be perfect, but they should indicate where you want your props for every shot and how you’ll rearrange, add, or remove them throughout the session.